interrogator/jason-lee-iran/README.md

 ![32.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i32.jpg)

-See America and Iran used to be pals.
+See!
+America and Iran used to be pals.

 What world the world look like if everything just listened to the pin?